SEIR-Flex-0124/functions_scope_hw/README.md

 ## Project Euler Problem
 [Project Euler problem #2](https://projecteuler.net/problem=2)

 * Write a function that takes a parameter, a number.
-The function should print the Fibonacci sequence up to that number.
+The function should print the np
 * Adjust the function to push the **even numbered** values into an array.

 * Adjust the function to return the summed value of the array.